GNOME/dia/BUILDING.md

+# Compiling Dia from source

-# NOTE FOR WINDOWS USERS
+## NOTE FOR WINDOWS USERS

 If you are reading this and just want to use Dia rather than compiling/extending it, you are in the wrong place.
 Please go to